Top 10 Things To Do In Sardinia

 6. Living La Dolce Vita in Alghero

-The tourist capital of north Sardinia is one of the most charming towns on the island, a compact ancient walled-city whose maze of narrow lanes make it seem much larger than it really is.
+The tourist capital of north Sardinia is one of the most charming towns on the island, a compact ancient walled city whose maze of narrow lanes makes it seem much larger than it really is.
 Enter the old city through one of the ancient gates, enjoy sunsets on the western ramparts, shop for red-coral jewelry and olive oil on Via Roma, and go for dinner in one of its buzzing piazzas.
 For a nightcap, exit the ancient walls and join the locals in a dance or two and certainly for a drink or two.

 Bastioni Marco Polo - Alghero - Sardinia